Ever wonder how you can improve on your social media and your branding?

 Be a Pro

 If your profile photo isn’t ringing to your next client about your professionalism, how are you going to get a meeting?
-How low did you just set the standard for your services if you don’t look professional?
+Set the standard and tone right away before they even pick up the phone or email.

 It comes down to expectations.
 Your next client expects you to handle their service professionally.
 Do they see a professional or do they see you wandering the world on vacation?
-Will you be wandering the world while providing a service or product to them?
+Will you be wandering the world with your vacation photo while providing a service or product to them?

 I hope not but that is what they are seeing on your profile.
 The person who is going to help them and how they will handle the job.

 I’d be willing to bet, your next sale could easily pay for a professional headshot.
 What if you had 1 or 2 more clients contact you because of your profile photo every month, week, or day?
 Would that be worth it?

 Everyone has a picture in their mind about the perfect client for their business.
 What do they look like to you?

 Your perfect client also has a perfect picture in their mind as well.
 They are looking for someone who is confident, approachable, and can get the job done.